-Engineered wood flooring is an affordable alternative to solid hardwood flooring, featuring a real wood surface layer and an artificial core.
-With engineered hardwood floors, you get the warmth and beauty of genuine wood planks with the added benefit of durability and some water resistance.
+Engineered wood flooring is a durable alternative to solid hardwood flooring, featuring a real wood surface layer and an engineered core.
+With engineered hardwood floors, you get the warmth and beauty of genuine wood planks with the added benefit of durability and water-resistant flooring.

 That’s right!
 It’s wood flooring 2.0.

-Discover what makes engineered hardwood different from laminate, the different styles available, plus discover the pros and cons, so you know exactly what to expect with your flooring.
+Discover how engineered hardwood adds value to your home with the different styles available, plus the pros and cons, so you know exactly what to expect with your flooring.